 RES currently has several Project Field Engineer positions located at our wind and solar projects across the USA.

 Come join the world’s largest independent renewable energy company active in wind, solar, energy storage and transmission and distribution.
-Our vision is to be a leader in the transition where everyone has access to affordable low carbon energy.
+Our vision is to be a leader in the transition where everyone has access to affordable zero carbon energy.
 Being part of the RES team means shaping the world’s energy future.

 RES offers a comprehensive benefits package, including medical, dental, vision, 401K + employer match, life insurance and AD&D, paid time off, paid sabbatical, paid parental leave, alternative work schedules, fitness center membership, tuition reimbursement, and professional development.